matt-black/pyspim/README.md

 # PySPIM

-A comprehensive Python library for analyzing and visualizing single plane illumination microscopy (SPIM) data, with special emphasis on dual-view SPIM (diSPIM) microscopy.
+A comprehensive Python library for analyzing and visualizing Selective plane illumination microscopy (SPIM) data, with special emphasis on dual-view SPIM (diSPIM) microscopy.

 ## 🚀 Features